puppetlabs/structured-logging/README.md

 ## Answers to expected questions

-*Q*: Can I embed arbitrary structures in there?
+*Can I embed arbitrary structures in there?*

-*A*: You can log anything that cheshire can serialize, but you may wish to stick to simple key-value formats to keep your logs easy to analyze.
+You can log anything that cheshire can serialize, but you may wish to stick to simple key-value formats to keep your logs easy to analyze.

-*Q*: What happens when I log a map with :level as the key?
+*What happens when I log a map with :level as the key?*

-*A*: Don't do that.
+Don't do that.
 It's not yet clear how this case should be handled.
 For now, avoid such keys.
 Namespacing your map keys may be prudent if you're worried about collisions.

-*Q*: Does this library require logstash?
+*Does this library require logstash?*

-*A*: No. It does depend on the json encoder that comes with the logback-logstash integration library, but you can point the json it spits out at any old logback appender.
+No. It does depend on the json encoder that comes with the logback-logstash integration library, but you can point the json it spits out at any old logback appender.
 Critically, it has a feature that allows us to edit the json before it gets written, which is where we add our custom information.
 We *could* write such an encoder ourselves, but they already wrote it.

-*Q*: Why didn't you use one of the other logback-json encoders?
+*Why didn't you use one of the other logback-json encoders?*

-*A*: Because those just encode the normal log event fields as json; the useful feature here is the ability to include arbitrary data as part of the json.
+Because those just encode the normal log event fields as json; the useful feature here is the ability to include arbitrary data as part of the json.

 ## Tips